kensnyder/json-truncator/README.md

 ## Prettier for development

-To use prettier for development, you'll need to install prettier and
+If you choose to prettier for development, you'll need to install prettier and
 @prettier/plugin-php globally via npm and then set up your IDE to support running prettier on save.